PudgyDragon/Corelight/SoftwareSensor1.0/ProxySettings.md

 # Proxy Settings
 If your organization is anything like mine, your network is probably set up with a proxy.
 The Corelight Software Sensor 1.0 guide doesn't have instructions for setting up behind a proxy.
 Hopefully this guide will help you.
+Please use these steps in conjunction with the original Corelight Software Sensor 1.0 guide.

 ## Note
 Please note, this installation was done on a server running RHEL 8.8h; I won't be providing the full installation guide, but will be providing snippits of what sections I have modified to include proxy configurations.